Configure Intel Wireless FEC Accelerators using SR-IOV FEC operator

 sriovfecclusterconfig.sriovfec.intel.com/config configured

-11. Delete SriovFecClusterConfig.
+11. Delete SriovFecClusterConfig or SriovVrbClusterConfig.

 $ kubectl delete -f <sriov-fec-config-file-name>.yaml